cubasve/Bits/README.md

   - Users would be able to track their habits daily and which response they did for that day (bronze, silver, or gold)
   - The current route to create a new habit is /habitgenerator
   - Change it to /habitgenerator/create and the /habitgenerator route will be a tracker instead
+  - Have only the route /habitgenerator in App.js and then have the remaining routes (/:id, /:id/edit) in its component (nested routing)

 - **When a habit is created or updated, redirect the user to that specific habit:**